Sharcoux/SimpleQL/README.md

 pas de tableaux dans la forme string
 plugin:
 ['middleware', 'onRequest', 'onCreation', 'onDeletion', 'onResult', 'preRequisite', 'errorHandler'];

+Delete cascade for objects referring to an object being deleted.
+To avoid that, manually set the reference to null before the deletion.

 ## Getting Started

 ## Installation